 The red-hot real estate markets in Toronto and Vancouver show no sign of slowing down.
 With that, the Organization for Economic Co-Operation and Development (OECD) is sounding the alarm, expressing its concern on lending growth in both cities.

-Across the country, overall home sales jumped by more than 10 per cent in April, year over year.
-At the same time, prices in Toronto increased by 13 per cent while jumping a whopping 25 per cent in Vancouver.
+Across the country, overall home sales jumped by more than 10% in April, year over year.
+At the same time, prices in Toronto increased by 13 per cent while jumping a whopping 25% in Vancouver.
 The two cities combined now make up one third of Canada’s total housing market.
 Some of the uptrend is attributed to foreign buyers who have been taking advantage of cheap mortgage costs.

 What does this mean?
 The OECD says very low borrowing rates has only served to encourage credit growth and underpin skyrocketing house prices, resulting in both high prices and soaring debt.
 The organization says these concerns are not new but they show no sign of slowing down.

 What the Big Banks Are Saying About It

 The Bank of Nova Scotia says it has taken its foot off the gas in terms of mortgage growth over the last couple of quarters.
 But in an interview with Bloomberg TV Canada earlier this month, Chief Executive Brian Porter says Canadians have shown time and again that they have a strong ability to self-regulate.

 Meantime, BMO Chief Economist Doug Porter told the Financial Post that measures regulators have taken to strengthen federal mortgage rules and guard against severe mortgage debt has not been enough to curb the trend.
 He says the solution is to have a “wider lens”, and possibly crank up property taxes in line with the value of homes while making it tax-deductible so that existing homeowners aren’t paying the same price.